dtudk/pythonsupport-page/docs/install/python.rst

   - Mathematics 1a/1b (:course-base:`01001`/:course-base:`01002`/:course-base:`01003`/:course-base:`01004`)
   - Computer Programming (:course-base:`02002`/:course-base:`02003`)
   - Physics (:course-base:`10060`/:course-base:`10063`/:course-base:`10065`)
+  - Statistics (:course-base:`02402`)

-These guides, although tailored for 1\ :sup:`st` year students, are also ideal for anyone needing to use Python.
+Although tailored for 1\ :sup:`st` year students, these guides are also ideal for anyone needing to use Python.

-.. _install-python-windows:
+.. _install-python-windows-list:

 {{ windows_icon }} --- Installation on {{windows}}
 ---------------------------------------------------